finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-Note that the `meta` element of of the handshake message contains both a `timestamp` field (for logging purposes) and a `requestGuid` field that should be populated with a Globally Unique Identifier (GUID), generated by the Destkop Agent.
+Note that the `meta` element of of the handshake message contains both a `timestamp` field (for logging purposes) and a `requestGuid` field that should be populated with a Globally Unique Identifier (GUID), generated by the Desktop Agent.
 This `responseGuid` will be used to link the handshake message to a response from the DAB that assigns it a name.
 For more details on GUID generation see section XX.

 If requested by the server, the JWT auth token payload should take the form: